adityakaditya91-dev/telegram-recap-bot/README.md

-# Telegram Recap Bot (Weekly & On-Demand) using Gemini
+# Telegram Recap Bot using Gemini (Scheduled and on-demand)

 A Python script that pulls recent messages from a Telegram chat and sends an AI-generated recap either:
 - automatically once a week (via cron), or